 Secondhand.
-Good condition.
-Wear to book corners and edges.
-Price sticker remnant on back cover.
-Previous owner has stamped inside front cover, title page and inside back cover.
+Very good condition.
+Minor wear to book corners and edges.
+Some denting to spine top.
 Body text and binding are still very good.

 Originally published in 1995 under the title Fremantle's Secret Fleet.

 With enemy submarines patrolling off the Western Australian coast, Fremantle became a crucial international submarine base, the largest in the Southern Hemisphere.
-During the war, Fremantle played host to over 170 Allied submarines, with submarines of the United States, British and Dutch navies making a total of 416 war patrols out of the port between March 1942 and August 1945.
+During the war, Fremantle played host to over 170 Allied submarines, with submarines from the United States, British, and Dutch navies making a total of 416 war patrols from the port between March 1942 and August 1945.

 The secrecy surrounding the operation of the Fremantle submarine base meant that its existence was little known at the time and, until now, has been largely forgotten by history.